bsamarji/asteroids/README.md

 uv run main.py
 ```

+You can also use cmd + q on Mac (or equilavent command on another OS) to quit the game.

 ## New Features 👀
 The game is fully playable, however I would like to get around to adding features from the list of improvements below to enhance the user experience of the game:
 - Add a scoring system